Mañana (Álvaro Soler and Cali y El Dandee song)

 "Mañana" is the third single of Álvaro Soler and Cali y El Dandee from Álvaro Soler album Magia after the title track "Magia" and "Si te vas".
 The single was released on 2 July 2021.
-Written by Alexander Zuckowski, Simon Triebel, David Jürgens, Mauricio Rengifo, Alejandro Rengifo, Nico Wellenbrink and the singer himself Alvaro Tauchert Soler, it charted in a number of European charts.
+Written by Alexander Zuckowski, Simon Triebel, David Jürgens, Mauricio Rengifo, Alejandro Rengifo, Nico Wellenbrink and the singer himself Álvaro Tauchert Soler, it charted in a number of European charts.